 Erin is an MSC alumna, having attended from age 3 through the sixth grade.
 She earned a Bachelor’s degree in Women’s and Gender Studies from the College of Charleston with a minor in Studio Art.
 After graduating college, Erin moved to Portland, Oregon where she obtained her AMI elementary teaching certificate from Montessori Northwest.

 Sidney graduated with a Bachelor of Arts in Journalism from the University of South Carolina and has since worked with all age levels of our school in roles such as extended-day teacher, physical education director and summer program counselor.
 Prior to his career at MSC, Sidney volunteered at Tutor Eau Claire and was a professional baker for Publix.
+He’s completed his first summer of training at the Montessori Elementary Teacher Training Center in Lexington, MA.

 Miss Mani, as she is known to generations of children and parents in Columbia, has worked as a Montessori teacher for more than thirty years at the Montessori Children’s House of Columbia.
 Mani was trained as a Montessori teacher in her native country, Sri Lanka, and has been teaching children using the Montessori Method since 1976.